OccupyWallStreet/nycga4/wp-content/plugins/display-widgets/readme.txt

 This is a known limitation.
 Widgets written in the pre-2.8 format don't work the same way, and don't have the hooks.
 Sorry.

+= My widgets aren't showing when I activate =

+With some plugins and themes, you may need to adjust when the widget checking starts.
+You can add this to your theme functions.php or a new plugin.

+add_filter('dw_callback_trigger', 'dw_callback_trigger');
+function dw_callback_trigger(){
+    return 'wp_head'; //change to: plugins_loaded, after_setup_theme, wp_loaded, wp_head, or a hook of your choice
+}

 == Screenshots ==

 1. The extra widget options added.

 == Changelog ==
+= 2.03 =
+* Default to check for widgets on wp_loaded hook
+* Added dw_callback_trigger hook to change timing of first widget sidebar check
+* Fixed saving widget settings when widget is first added
+* Updated Polish translation

+= 2.02 =
+* Trigger widget checking later on page load

+= 2.01 =
+* Fixed for pre 3.8 compatibility
+* Fixed logged-in/logged-out default to Everyone for existing widgets
+* Fixed category checking for display
+* Correctly show settings after save
+* Only show public post types in the options

+= 2.0 =
+* Change the timing of checking widgets, so is_active_sidebar works correctly
+* Load the widget options when the widget is opened to speed up page load
+* Save options to a transient for 1 week
+* If is front page or home, also check to see if the individual page is checked
+* Switched logged in/out option to dropdown
+* Added support for custom post type archive pages (contribution from [tomoki](http://wordpress.org/support/profile/tomoki "tomoki") )
+* Removed 'include', 'login', and 'logout' fallbacks to further alleviate conflicts
+* Added Italian translation

 = 1.24 =
 * Fixed bug preventing boxes unchecking for some users